rogusdev/onetime-downloader/README.md

 - [x] separate out modules into files and maybe folders (storage providers)
 - [ ] unit tests for ^
 - [x] dockerfile to run ^
+- [ ] download header specifies filename!
+- [ ] `expires_at` with default from env and optional override per link -- maybe default (for link) per file too?
+- [ ] read filename from file, override with provided filename only if present
 - [ ] JSON error responses when things go wrong
+- [ ] use `e.into()` for converting errors into `MyError`
+- [ ] react UI to manage list of files + links, etc
+- [ ] google sso to login for managing list -- remove api keys?...
+- [ ] audit trail of what actions taken by which users in ui
+- [ ] setup 3 subdomains: 1 for downloads, 1 for ui, 1 for api

 - [ ] rate limiting by IP that increases as more limits get triggered
 - [x] support storage provider: dynamodb